-The coronavirus outbreak has impacted every area of society.
-More than 1.5 million Americans have tested positive to COVID-19, and millions more have most likely had it without even knowing it.
-Tens of thousands of our citizens have died from the virus, and countless others have become seriously ill.
+The coronavirus has impacted every area of society.
+More than 1.5 million Americans have tested positive to COVID-19.
+Even though many of those tests have been shown to be false information, many citizens have died from the virus, and many others have become ill.

 Many individuals who test positive for the coronavirus wonder if they are eligible to collect workers’ compensation benefits for the time they are required to miss from work.
 The best short answer we can give to that question is “maybe”.